robped/wordpy/README.md

-# wordpy - Terminal Wordle Clone
+# WORDPY - Terminal Wordle Clone
+Clone of the famous Wordle game written in python.
+To play run: $ wordle.py